OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

-# Resolution Rate for Maintenance Work Orders | Google Cloud & Mage Pipeline
+# Resolution Rate for Work Orders | Google Cloud & Mage Pipeline
 An end-to-end solution to process and analyze Maintenance Work Orders using Mage, Google BigQuery, Cloud SQL, and Looker Studio.
 Seamless integration of cloud tools for scalable data storage, transformation, and visualization.